LivaNova received the US FDA 510(k) clearance for its Essenz™ Heart-Lung Machine, in March 2023. Credit: Business Wire.

 The Essenz Patient Monitor has an intuitive graphical user interface with a soothing background and white numbers to enhance visibility.
 The patient parameters are continuously recorded on the Essenz Patient Monitor during a procedure, which enhances traceability and supports the perfusionist during and after the cardiopulmonary bypass.

 The monitor also features state-of-the-art software architecture, which complies with the latest medical device standards.
-It includes intra-operative quality indicator thresholds and goal-directed perfusion (GDP) modules to allow for individualised patient management strategy, improving its adaptability to the distinct requirements of patients, workflows and users.
-GDP is a set of parameters monitored during cardiopulmonary bypass procedures to optimise perfusion, targeting a reduction in mortality risk and postoperative complications.
+It includes intra-operative quality indicator thresholds and goal-directed perfusion (GDP) modules to allow for individualised patient management strategy, improving its adaptability to the distinct requirements of patients, workflows, and users.

-The Patient Monitor can be seamlessly integrated with operating room external devices and electronic medical record systems, complying with the latest cybersecurity requirements to safeguard patient data integrity and quality.‘
+The Patient Monitor can be seamlessly integrated with operating room external devices and electronic medical record systems, complying with the latest cybersecurity requirements to safeguard patient data integrity and quality.

 S5 Heart-Lung Machine functioning